R3Conclave/conclave-core-sdk/docs/docs/faq.md

 for doing state transfers depend on the application requirements, since data sealed on a system cannot be unsealed on a different system.

-## Who and what will we be trusting exactly?
+### Who and what will we be trusting exactly?

-To ensure an enclave is behaving as expected one needs to verify its source and verify that the Intel attested reported measurement matches the expected measurement at runtime, which requires a reproducible build system.
-We provide this in Conclave.

-Regarding the who and what needs to be trusted, the above assumes trust in Intel and, when using Conclave, R3.
-Trust is needed on Intel’s software, hardware and remote attestation services and R3’s Conclave software stack implementation.
+You must trust the CPU vendor.
+However, you have to trust your CPU to use computers in the first place, regardless of whether you're using SGX or not.
+It's well within the capabilities of CPU microcode to detect code patterns and create back doors or rewrite programs on the fly.
+A few minutes reflection will demonstrate that [you would usually have no way to detect this](https://users.ece.cmu.edu/~ganger/712.fall02/papers/p761-thompson.pdf), unless you can recruit some other CPU that isn't back doored to assist.

-However you don't need to trust the owner of the hardware on which you run.
+You don't need to trust the owner of the hardware on which you run.

-We plan in future to allow audits of the source code of Conclave, to allow users to establish trust in it directly.
+We will allow audits of Conclave's source code to paying customers, so the full code inside the enclave can be verified directly.
+Therefore, you don't have to trust R3 if you have a commercial relationship with us.

-You must verify the source code of the enclave itself to ensure it’s "behaving properly", e.g. it’s not sending secrets to the host.
+The users of an enclave-backed service must either verify the source code of the enclave themselves, to ensure it’s "behaving properly" (i.e. not sending  secrets to the host), or they must outsource this task to a third party auditor they trust to accurately summarise the enclave's behaviour for them.

-Verifying the enclave measurement through Intel’s remote attestation service is needed to ensure the source code matches the actual code running in the enclave.
-This also lets you check the remote system is fully up to date, and that the enclave is not running in debug mode (i.e. that the memory is really encrypted).
+Verifying the enclave measurement via remote attestation ensures the source code matches the actual code running in the enclave.
+This also lets you check the remote system is fully up to date, and that the enclave is not running in debug mode (i.e. that the memory really is encrypted).

-## How long should we trust an attestation verification report?
+### How long should we trust an attestation verification report?

 When a flaw in the system is found Intel performs a "trusted computing base recovery" operation.
 This involves releasing security updates and adjusting their servers to start reporting that old versions are known to be compromised.
 Thus you